|Basic InformationLatest NewsQuestions and AnswersLinksBook Reviews|

 Coping with Transition: Starting Preschool or Kindergarten and Final Conclusions

-At some point during the pre-operational years, most young children (in the United States, at least) will transition into their academic career starting with preschool, or kindergarten.
+At some point during the pre-operational years, most young children will transition into their academic career starting with preschool, or kindergarten.
 Some children may start in preschool programs as early as age 3, while others will enter preschool at age 4 or 5.
 Most children are 5 or 6 years old when they start kindergarten.

 Caregivers should carefully consider several factors (beyond chronological age) when determining whether children are ready for preschool.
 A wide range of behaviors are necessary in order for children to have a successful experience in a preschool setting.
 For example, children should be able to participate in group activities; listen to a story and then recall and explain the simple plot line; follow simple directions for a new game or activity; and be able to clearly express their wants and needs, and ask questions using verbal (or sign if the child is deaf) language.
 Physically, they should be able to hop, skip, and jump.
 Cognitively, they need to recognize basic colors and shapes, as well as recognize when sounds are similar and different.
 Another sign of children's school-readiness is their ability to join in during song singing and have some of the lyrics or melody memorized.
 As far as fine motor skills are concerned, young children should be able to cut paper with blunt scissors and to be able to draw simple shapes.
 Most importantly, kids should be toilet trained and able to take care of simple bodily needs, such as washing their hands, and getting dressed and undressed.